 CERT C guidelines[37]: MEM05-C

-Ada Quality and Style Guide[1]: 5.6.6
+Ada Quality and Style Guide[1]: 5.6 subsection “Recursion and Iteration Bounds”

 Mechanism of failure

 Recursion provides for the economical definition of some mathematical functions.
 However, economical definition and economical calculation are two different subjects.
 It is tempting to calculate the value of a recursive function using recursive subprograms because the expression in the programming language is straightforward and easy to understand.
 However, the impact on finite computing resources can be profound.
 Each invocation of a recursive subprogram can result in the creation of a new activation record, complete with local variables.
 If available memory space is limited, then the calculation of some values will lead to an exhaustion of resources resulting in the program terminating.